Coprophagia in Dogs: What Is Coprophagia and How Do You Treat it?

 - Excessive thirst

 Several of these signs may be directly related to the eating of feces.
 For example, your dog may have bad breath from eating the poop or you may notice pieces of poop matted to the hair around the muzzle.

 Dogs may also vomit the feces back up.
-However, vomiting-all-the-time/”>vomiting and other symptoms may also point to a medical issue.
+However, vomiting and other symptoms may also point to a medical issue.
 The medical issue may be the cause or the result of feces eating.

 If a dog is suffering from a lack of nutrition due to a medical problem, it may experience some of these symptoms and start eating poop to gain more nutrients.
 It is also possible for these symptoms to occur due to a medical issue contracted through the feces.